Avolyn/avonator/IMPROVEMENTS_SUMMARY.md

-# 🚀 FastAPI Guardrails Service - Major Improvements
+# 10/9/25 - Major Improvements

 ## Overview

-I've identified and implemented several significant improvements to transform the basic FastAPI guardrails service into a production-ready, high-performance system.
+Implemented several significant improvements to transform the previous version into a production-ready, high-performance system.
 Here's a comprehensive breakdown of all the enhancements:

-## 🎯 Performance Optimizations
+## Performance Optimizations

-### 1. **Model Caching & Lazy Loading** ✅
+### 1. **Model Caching & Lazy Loading**
 - **Problem**: Models loaded on every request, causing high latency
 - **Solution**: Implemented `ModelManager` with intelligent caching
 - **Impact**: 80-90% reduction in model loading time for subsequent requests